WebAssembly/spec/document/core/exec/runtime.rst

 A *structure instance* is the runtime representation of a heap object allocated from a :ref:`structure type <syntax-structtype>`.
 Likewise, an *array instance* is the runtime representation of a heap object allocated from an :ref:`array type <syntax-arraytype>`.
-Both record their respective and hold a vector of the values of their *fields*.
+Both record their respective type and hold a vector of the values of their *fields*.

 .. math::
    \begin{array}{llcl}